miftahDB/miftahdb/README.md

 console.log(user);
 ```

----

 ## Synchronous API

 **MiftahDB** uses a synchronous API, which may seem counterintuitive but actually provides better performance and concurrency than an asynchronous API for most use cases.
-This is because:

 ## API Reference